 Last updated: June 2017

-Progress is ongoing with the recommendation of fisheries management proposals to the European Commission.
+Progress is ongoing with the recommendation of fisheries management proposals.
 A monitoring survey was undertaken in 2016 to improve our understanding as to whether the MPA is moving towards or has reached its conservation objectives.
 Ongoing site condition monitoring work will be required however in order to conclude with confidence as to the degree to which the site is moving towards or achieving its conservation objectives.

 - The documentation of appropriate management information – conservation objectives, advice on activities capable of affecting the protected features of a site, and spatial information on the presence and extent of the protected features of a site.

 - The implementation of management measures – management actions considered necessary to achieve the conservation objectives of a site.